-Fig. 1.1 (previous page) summarises the key components of epidemiologic research.
-It might be risky to simplify a complex discipline such as epidemiology and present it in a single diagram, but we believe it is beneficial to have an overview of the process of evaluating associations between exposure and outcome as a guide to the rest of the book.
+Fig. 1.1 (previous page) summarises key components of epidemiologic research.
+It is somewhat risky to attempt to simplify such a complex discipline and present it in a single diagram, but we believe it is beneficial for the reader to have an overview of the process of evaluating associations between exposure and outcome as a guide to the rest of the book.

 Our rationale for doing research is to identify potential causal associations between exposures and outcomes (the centre of the diagram).
-In many instances, the exposures are potential risk factors and the outcome is a disease of interest.
-However, this is not the only scenario; for example, our outcome of interest might be a measure of quality of life, and the exposures might include certain diseases (eg the impact of diabetes on future health).
-Ultimately, we aim to make causal inferences (bottom right of diagram) about relationships between exposure and disease in the source population as a preliminary step toward developing policy and programs to maintain health and prevent disease in the target population.
+In many cases, the exposures are risk factors and the outcome is a disease of interest.
+However, this is not the only scenario; for example, our outcome of interest might be a measure of productivity or food safety and the exposures might include certain diseases.
+Ultimately, we aim to make causal inferences (bottom right of diagram) about relationships between exposure and disease in the source population as a preliminary step toward developing policy and programs to maintain health and prevent disease.